OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 - Declare a new printing function as a **top-level** function
 - Give it a **noun name**.
 Let's call it `prettyPrinter`.

-Our code will look like this :
+Our code will look like this:

 {{< playground
 embeded_link="https://pl.kotl.in/90jJR36l9?from=1&to=22&readOnly=false&theme=darcula"